turingschool/accelerated-mod-0/testing.md

     <li>Delete the entire Student class and re-run the tests; observe what happens</li>
     <li>Bring back all the original code into the Student file and re-run the tests to ensure they now pass</li>
   </ul>
+  <p>Challenge: Write a new test, that checks that the student has a dynamic age property.
+Write the code to make the test pass.</p>
 </div>

 ## Test Driven Development

 <span class="vocab">Test Driven Development</span> is a common process for writing software.
 It entails writing the tests before the code, then using the test to guide the developers while writing the actual code.
-This lesson will provide some exposure to the process, and the Mod 1 curriculum will dive deep into it and erquire it of students.
+This lesson will provide some _exposure_ to the process, and the Mod 1 curriculum will dive deep into it and require it of students.

 When provided the test file that follows (the same one we've been looking at in previous examples), one can turn that code into directions that inform what should be written into the `Student` class.